When I first started on WordPress – it's been a while – I was a young, innocent blogger.

 - You can restore all your backups in 1 click and download them to your computer.

-- Presence of quite fine customization options.
+- Quite fine customization options.
 For instance, you can choose to exclude certain tables from your database.

 - The links to the documentation and a FAQ directly on the interface are handy.

-- Too bad that the option to migrate a site is only available with the premium version (starting at $19.95 to use on 2 sites).
+- Too bad that the option to migrate a site is only available with the premium version (starting at $25 for use on 2 sites).

 This practical and complete WordPress backup plugin is really pleasant to use.
 It is easy to handle if you are a beginner.